Financing your tuition

-A small number of travelers may have other types of travel documents which are also acceptable for travel to Jamaica.
+A small number of travellers may have other types of travel documents which are also acceptable for travel to Jamaica.

-The travel documents must be issued by a recognised authority, MUST HAVE A PHOTOGRAPH OF THE BEAREAR and provide the holder with a re-entry authority to the country of issue, or an entry authority to another country.
-Holders of these documents GENERALLY REQUIRE a visa
+The travel documents must be issued by a recognised authority, MUST HAVE A PHOTOGRAPH OF THE BEARER and provide the holder with a re-entry authority to the country of issue, or an entry authority to another country.
+Holders of these documents GENERALLY REQUIRE a visa.

 - Document of Identity (if holder is not a Jamaican citizen then a visa might be required); see list of visa countries